 If you're starting your turkey flock with day-old poults (baby turkeys), you may be wondering how to make sure they grow into healthy, happy adult turkeys.
 With some preparation and care, your baby turkeys will thrive.
 Learn how to set up a turkey brooder, what to do when you bring them home, how to prevent problems, how to feed them properly, and when to move the turkeys outside.

 Set Up a Turkey Brooder

-You should have everything set up and ready to go before you bring home the turkey poults, including having the brooder warmed to 95 to 98 degrees.
-The poults will huddle under the lamp if they're too cold, or stay at the edges of the heat source if they're too hot.
+You should have everything set up and ready to go before you bring home the turkey poults, including having the brooder warmed to 95 to 98 degrees Fahrenheit.
+The poults will huddle under the lamp if they're too cold or stay at the edges of the heat source if they're too hot.
 So while a thermometer can be a helpful tool, especially before the poults arrive, use their behavior as your guide once they are home.
-Raise the heat lamp a few inches each week (and roughly five degrees lower) until the temperature in the brooder is the same as the outdoors, or the poults are six weeks old, whichever comes first.
+Raise the heat lamp a few inches each week (and roughly 5 degrees Fahrenheit lower) until the temperature in the brooder is the same as the outdoors, or the poults are six weeks old, whichever comes first.

 You also need to have feeders and waterers filled and placed properly.
 You don't want them right under the lamp, but you also don't want them too far from the center.
 Place them so that the poults can get to them easily without getting either chilled or overheated.
 Hanging feeders can prevent poults from standing—and pooping—in the feed or knocking it over.

 As Soon as They Get Home

-There are a few things you can do once your poults arrive home to make sure you are starting off on the right foot.
+There are a few things you can do once your poults arrive home to make sure you are starting on the right foot.
 First, inspect each one as you remove it from the transport box.
 Then dip its beak in water as soon as you put them into the brooder so they learn where the water is and how to drink.
 Remember that especially for shipped poults, they will be stressed from the transport process.
 Make sure they eat and drink well for the first two weeks.